lachlanblain/feenstra_chap2/README.md

 * sign_rank_1.do
 * sign_rank_2.do

-For my replication work I have copied the .csv with the underlying data across.
+For this replication/translation work I have copied the .csv with the underlying data across.
 However, I have not copied the .doc files, as mixing git and binary files like .doc is not recommended.

-"Empirical_Exercise_Ch2.doc" outlines the empirical exercises from the chapter and is not reproduced here.
-For convenience, documentation of the data is copied from "Documentation_Ch2.doc", below:
+"Empirical_Exercise_Ch2.doc" describes the empirical exercises for the chapter and is not reproduced here.
+For convenience, documentation of the data is copied from "Documentation_Ch2.doc" below:

 "The file "hov_pub.csv" is an Excel (comma delimited) file containing the data for Trefler (1993, 1995).
 There are eight variables without labelling.
 The first column is the character variable COUNTRY, second is the character variable FACTOR.
 The rest are FACTOR CONTENT OF TRADE (AT), ENDOWMENT (V), GDP (Y) and TRADE BALANCE (B), GDP PER-CAPITA (YPD) and POPULATION (POP).
 All data pertain to 1983.